vkadlcik/DB48X-on-DM42/help/db48x.md

 They are represented by a name, and have an associated value.

-Like units, there are some built-in constants, and additional constants can be provided by a `config/constants.csv` file, which has exactly the same format as for the units file.
+Like units, there are some built-in constants, and additional constants can be provided by a `config/constants.csv` file, which has the same format as for the units file.

+On the command-line, constant names are prefixed with _CST_, which is a way to distinguish them from normal symbols.

 You can edit the constants catalog by recalling its content on the stack using `"/config/equations.csv" RCL`, editing the values, and then storing the content